Air pressure and wet performance

 Driving in the rain increases the risk of hydroplaning and potential loss of control.
-Some tips to consider:
+(Learn more about hydroplaning.)
+These tips are good to follow in any weather but can be vital to your safety in wet conditions:

 - Reduce your vehicle speed: Reducing your speed can have a significant impact on your control of the vehicle.
 We recommend driving under the speed limit, using slow and steady maneuvers, and avoid any sudden stops, starts, or turns.